wanyoike-max/alx-low_level_programming/0x08-recursion/README.md

 * Script 3 shows us how to Write a function that returns the factorial of a given number.

-* Script 4 shos us how to Write a function that returns the value of x raised to the power of y.
+* Script 4 shos us how to Write a function that returns the value of x raised to the power of y

+* Script 5 show sus how to Write a function that returns the natural square root of a number.